British Long-Distance Champion 2019. JK Champion 2018.

 On The Red Line Alasdair did not join the Squad for the 2020 season.
 The text below is from 2019.

-I am currently living and working in Leeds, where I try to balance working as a safety engineer with doing as much training for orienteering as I can.
+I try to balance working as a safety engineer with doing as much training for orienteering as I can.

 Throughout my life I seem to have slowly moved south in the UK.

 I started far up north in Scotland near Inverness, where I grew up.
 While there I picked up orienteering through my family and slowly got more interested in it, until by the time I was 16 it was the main sport I did.
 This did mean I had to let some other sports drop away.
 I used to love rugby, swimming, football and golf, but unfortunately you only have so much time at a weekend and orienteering proved just too enjoyable.